Back to FAFSA® Guide 2025-26

 • Enter the total value of your (and your spouse’s) investments, subtracting any debts.

-• Enter the current value of your (and your spouse’s) businesses and/or farms, subtracting any debts owed on them.
+• Enter the current value of your (and your spouse’s) businesses and/or farms, (whatever their size) and subtract any debts owed on them.

 Fafsa guide screenshot student assets